LaTableRouge/Mappps/readme.txt

 - **No Database Overhead**: Works without additional database queries or tables, maintaining site efficiency.
 - **Zoom Control**: Adjust the zoom level of your map to fit your display requirements.
 - **Localization Support**: Fully supports localization to cater to a global audience.
+- **Full site editing**: You can edit the posts render directly inside the block.

+## Two Block Options

+This plugin includes two distinct blocks to cater to different user needs:

+1. **Simple Block**:
+   - Designed for ease of use with minimal customization options.
+   - Ideal for users who want a quick and straightforward way to add a map or store locator to their site.

+2. **Complex Block**:
+   - Offers multiple inner blocks for advanced customization.
+   - Allows for detailed personalization, including custom markers, advanced filtering, and more.
+   - Best suited for users who require a highly tailored map experience.

 ## References